RemiGirard/RedShift/README.md

 The space extansion effect is less famous.
 The univers is expanding and reduce the frequency of the electro-magnetic waves moving in it.
 So the colors change.
 It can be detected with very far objects.

 The application allow us to move an object which send green light.
-The light goes in every directions but each point of light has a different color depending on the movement of the sender.
-Indeed, the effect is not realistic in the application.
+The light goes in every directions but each point of light emitted has a different frequency so a different color depending on the  movement of the sender relative to the earth.
+Indeed, the scale of the effect is exagerated in the application.

 See there for more info:
 Red Shift: https://en.wikipedia.org/wiki/Redshift